lzxlab/eKPI/README.md

 cd path_to_eKPI
 python predict.py kinase_family input_file output_path
 ```
-Two parameters are needed: `kinase_family` is the kinase family that selected for prediction; `input_file` is a common file with correlation coefficients in each dataset; `output_path` is the path to work and write results.
+Three parameters are needed: `kinase_family` is the kinase family that selected for prediction; `input_file` is a common file with correlation coefficients in each dataset; `output_path` is the path to work and write results.

 # Example of input file and output result
 The `example` fold containing the examples of input file and output results: the `AGC_example.csv` is an example of input file; the `result.csv` is the output results containing the predict label and probability that represents the confidence of the model prediction; the `runInfo.txt` file records the running information.